 The Company's business will continue to unwind over the life of the mortgages issued as no further advances will be made.
-Cash is continuing to be received from mortgage redemptions and interest income.
+Cash is continuing to be received.
 A review of the business can be found in the Strategic report.